geoporttishare/Helsinki_GreenView/README.md

 ## 2. Download the metadata based on the sample point locations
 Based on the sample point locations, the metadataCollector will make a set of URL requests for the Google API.
 If API holds a street view panorama within 50m of the sample point location, the function downloads the metadata of that panorama.
-Sample of metadata:
+Example of metadata:
 ```
 panoID: g_asC6f050C67UYQoCXxAg panoDate: 2009-06 longitude: 24.894128 latitude: 60.211182
 panoID: iZNpqcbGu0z2Ho6buYjoWg panoDate: 2009-06 longitude: 24.894292 latitude: 60.211143